William Colby: Post-war Europe

 William Colby, Director of Central Intelligence, briefs President Gerald Ford and his senior advisors on the deteriorating situation in Vietnam, April 28, 1975. (clockwise, left to right) Colby; Robert S. Ingersoll, Deputy Secretary of State; Henry Kissinger; President Ford; James R. Schlesinger, Defense Secretary; William Clements, Deputy Secretary of Defense; Vice President Rockefeller; and General George S. Brown, Chairman of the Joint Chiefs of Staff.

 William Colby, outgoing Director of Central Intelligence, with President Ford and incoming DCI George Bush, 1975.

-Then, an OSS friend offered him a job at the Central Intelligence Agency (CIA), and he accepted.
+Then an OSS friend offered him a job at the Central Intelligence Agency (CIA), and he accepted.
 Colby spent the next 12 years in the field, first in Stockholm, Sweden.
-There, he helped set up the stay-behind networks of Operation Gladio, a covert paramilitary organization organized by the CIA to make any Soviet occupation more difficult, as he later described in his memoirs.
+There he helped set up the stay-behind networks of Operation Gladio, a covert paramilitary organization organized by the CIA to make any Soviet occupation more difficult, as he later described in his memoirs.

-Colby then spent much of the 1950s based in Rome under the cover as a State Department officer, where he led the Agency's covert political operations campaign to support anti-communist parties in their electoral contests against left wing Soviet–associated parties.
+Colby then spent much of the 1950s based in Rome under the cover of a State Department officer, where he led the Agency's covert political operations campaign to support anti-communist parties in their electoral contests against left wing Soviet–associated parties.
 The Christian Democrats and allied parties won several key elections in the 1950s, preventing a takeover by the Communist Party.
 Colby was a vocal advocate within the CIA and the United States government for engaging the non-Communist left wing parties in order to create broader non-Communist coalitions capable of governing fractious Italy.
 That position first brought him into conflict with James J. Angleton.